danilowoz/danilowoz.com/src/pages/blog/sandpack.md

 The first Sandpack version was based on the bundler used by CodeSandbox.io.
 However, it included many unnecessary features for this new React.js sandbox, including postCSS integration, support for other frameworks, outdated Babel plugins, etc.

 That is why the team came up with a new solution built from scratch shaped to be modularized and only load, transpile and evaluate what the sandbox would use.
 This resulted in a more streamlined and faster solution.
 So to get to know this solution, let's break it down into two main components:
-- [Sandpack CDN](https://github.com/codesandbox/sandpack-cdn): With a custom CDN we could skip the transpiling step for dependencies by caching them in a custom-built solution.
+- Sandpack CDN [^2]: With a custom CDN we could skip the transpiling step for dependencies by caching them in a custom-built solution.
 Plus, it optimizes npm modules for browsers by keeping the full registry on disk and serving them in a msgpack bundle to clients.
 Its speedy resolver uses the in-memory/on-disk npm registry.
-- [Sandpack Bundler:](https://github.com/codesandbox/sandpack-bundler) To start, it uses fewer resources by avoiding fetching unnecessary files.
+- Sandpack Bundler [^3]: To start, it uses fewer resources by avoiding fetching unnecessary files.
 Moreover, it's significantly faster, primarily due to a new architecture that allows it to lazily load framework support, but also because it introduces support to the latest transpiler version, and removes many bottlenecks observed on the previous bundler.

 This is simply the work of a genius: Jasper!

-### Debug code
+### Debug code [^4]

 We understood that console is still the most friendly way to debug code and introduce a sort of checkpoints while coding.
 This was essential for React.dev to tell the story behind some exercises.
 So, Sandpack created an interface between the console native method on the bundler and the Sandpack UI to render logs next to the sandbox.

-### Make it educational
+### Make it educational [^5]

 The release of the new React hooks API also brought along a set of ESLint rules.
 So, an integration between sandboxes and linting the current code was fundamental to providing a stable and safe environment for learning.
 Fortunately, we could run ESLint on the client side.
 This made it possible to execute a set of rules and build a custom plugin on CodeMirror to highlight any errors right on the code editor.